Sexual harassment: Bergen Sexual Harassment Scale (BSHS)

 The Bergen Sexual Harassment Scale (BSHS) consists of two parts.
 The first part measures exposure to sexual harassment by asking participants to respond to 11 items categorized into different types of sexual harassment: unwanted verbal sexual attention, unwanted physical sexual behaviors, and sexual pressure.
-The second part asks participants to indicate if they believe they had been exposed to sexual harassment at work in the time.
+The second part asks participants to indicate if they believe they had been exposed to sexual harassment at work in the past.
 They answered it with (no, yes to a certain extent, or yes to a large extent).
-They were not given a definition of sexual harassment when doing part two.
+Researchers did not define sexual harassment for participants when doing part two.

-Computer Based Interaction Model
+Computer-Based Interaction Model

-A new measure created by Maass and colleagues using a computer-based model that measures gender harassment through behavior.
+A new measure developed by Maass and colleagues that uses a computer-based model to assess gender harassment through behavior.
 Male participants are told they are interacting with a female partner through the computer.
-They want to see if the participants will send harassing content/messages to the partner (computer).
-They found that men were more likely to harass their partner if the partner threatened the males standing in gender hierarchy/masculinity (example: partner identifies as feminist).
-This article presents an alternative measure than other studies.
-This article forces the male participants to imagine themselves in scenarios and answer on what behavior they would most likely do.
-They were attempting to determine if men were more likely to harass a female coworker if that coworker was threatening their masculinity.
+The researchers sought to determine whether participants would send harassing content or messages to the partner (a computer).
+They found that men were more likely to harass their partner if the partner threatened the male's standing in the gender hierarchy (for example, if the partner identified as a feminist).
+That study presents an alternative measure to those used in other studies.
+That study asks male participants to imagine themselves in scenarios and indicate which behavior they would most likely exhibit.
+The researchers were attempting to determine whether men were more likely to harass a female coworker if that coworker threatened their masculinity.